E-invoicing obligation – laws and regulations

 In November 2020, the E-Invoicing Ordinance (E-Rechnungsverordnung) was adopted in Germany and Europe.
 This law obliges public institutions in the European Union to receive and process electronic invoices.

 Unlike paper invoices, e-invoices are based on a standardized semantic data model.
-The e-invoicing regulation declares the XRechnung and ZUGFeRD invoice formats to be approved standards for electronic invoicing in Germany and Europe.
+The e-invoicing regulation declares the XRechnung and ZUGFeRD invoice formats to be approved standards for electronic invoicing in Germany.

 European directives for e-invoice formats